-Although this UNESCO site was dramatically damaged by the 2015 earthquake, Durbar Square is still one of the best places to visit in Kathmandu as well as an important cultural and religious hub of the nation.
-To enter the Hindu and Buddhist temple complex you must pay a fee of $10.
+Although this UNESCO site was dramatically damaged by the 2015 earthquake, Durbar Square is still one of the best places to visit in Kathmandu.
+It’s an important cultural and religious hub of the nation.

 Many of the structures here are impressive.
 If you’re a history buff we recommend making sure you get a local guide to walk you through the square and share the rich history of the complex.